ibm-cloud-docs/messages-for-rabbitmq/learn-dashboard-overview.md

 # The Dashboard Overview
 {: #dashboard-overview}

-The _Overview_ page shows you information about your {{site.data.keyword.messages-for-rabbitmq_full}} deployment.
+The _Overview_ page shows information about your {{site.data.keyword.messages-for-rabbitmq_full}} deployment.
 The overview includes essential identifying information.

 ## Overview
 {: #overview}